-- to ensure stirring once an hour for 2 to 3 min, and, before sending to mixing tank to make wet feed, to ensure stirring for 3 min., and - to give the animals free access to water due to the feed material's high content of chloride, which derives from pH adjustment during Novo Nordisk' production process There are no particular recommendations for handling, because the yeast cream is liquid and, thus, not dust-forming.
+- to ensure stirring once an hour for 2 to 3 min, and, before sending to mixing tank to make wet feed, to ensure stirring for 3 min., and - to give the animals free access to water due to the feed material's high content of chloride, which derives from pH adjustment during Novo Nordisk' production process e) Any proposed packaging requirements f) A proposal for labelling in accordance with Articles 13 and Articles 24 of Regulation (EC) 1829/2003.
+In the case of GMOs, food and/or feed containing or consisting of GMOs, a proposal for labelling has to be included complying with the requirements of Article 4, B(6) of Regulation (EC) 1830/2003 and Annex IV of Directive 2001/18/EC

+There are no particular recommendations for handling, because the yeast cream is liquid and, thus, not dust-forming.